Also available as PDF. Code at GitHub.

 To test out the interface, a “foreign” library for Prolog will wrap the descriptor model.
 The pack will provide the following I2C predicates.

 The predicate descriptions show the argument modes.
 Note the double plus when writing \(Bytes\), a list of integer terms.
-Also note, the read operation has partial ground \(Bytes\).
+Also note that the read operation has partial ground \(Bytes\).
 Reading performs a complete read using a stack-based buffer and then unifies the resulting octets with the argument.
 The read succeeds when the buffer contents successfully unify with the argument.
 In other words, reading can check against some fully complete or partially complete expectations about the response.

 Notice that the predicates exclude a close operation.